mikegratton/slog/README.md

 * `i_pool_alloc_size` controls the size of each pool allocation.
 The default pool uses a 1 MB allocation.
 * `i_message_size` controls the size of a single message.
 Longer messages are formed using the "jumbo" pointer -- concatenating multiple records from the pool.
 Choosing this to be a bit longer than your typical message can give you good performance.
-The default pool uses 1 kB messages, roughly ten terminal lines of text.
+The default pool uses 512 B messages, roughly five terminal lines of text.
 * `i_max_blocking_time_ms` sets the maximum blocking time in milliseconds when `i_policy` is `BLOCK`.
    It has no impact for ALLOCATE or DISCARD policies.